 Done! - We were introduced to, and are now working with, Ernie’s Harvest Time to be a central distribution site for local produce for the city of Lynn.

 Streamline mobile market process to reach more residents and sites by the winter of 2018.

 Secure funding for the development of a mobile market trailer that will streamline setup and transportation of produce by the fall of 2018.
-Done! - secured MDAR (Mass Department of Agricultural Resources) funding and will work with local contractor to build a trailer by this winter to launch for 2019.

 Our goal is to expand, develop and support a variety of funding streams for consumer incentives that focus on local purchasing of fruits and vegetables for low income residents in Lynn.